simoncowen88/dogeconf-19/talk/02-compiler-tuples.md

     }
 }
 ```
+]

 --

+.post-columns[

 Very different compiled code.

-F\# performs around 10% better!
+F\# performs around 10% better.

+]

+--

+For floats the situation is reversed.

 ???

-For floats the situation is reversed!

 ---